avosvotes/kade-fullstack/README.md

 We do not expect a detailed answer within the associated part in the __report.md__ file, knowing that this is an open question.

-### 4) App of liberty
+### 4) Express your creativity !

 Good work!
-You add all the main features.
-However, the platform still can be enriched and improved.
+You added all the main features.
+However, the platform can still be enriched and improved.

 Here is an non-exhaustive list of ideas that can be implemented to improve the platform:
 - Develop a function library on the frontend side to display all information well to users and the administror.
 - Develop a security middleware

 __NOTE:__ Feel free to add your own feature ideas.
-If you do so, please carefully explain them in the report.md file.
+If you do so, please carefully explain them in the __report.md__ file.
 It is not required to develop all these new features.
-Only implemented features will be evaluated.
+Only the features you succesfully implemented will be evaluated.
 2 hours are a minimum to try to complete this part.
-Otherwise, be precise on what you did, and how you proceed.
+Make sure to be precise on the work you did, and how you proceeded.